MihailRis/mio-files/README.md

 Disk.initialize(Main.class); // use any class instead of Main in the same .jar as the application
 // right here Disk has no any pre-defined IODevice added
-// you need to configure it yourself Disk.createResDevice("res", "/"); // creates ResDevice with label 'res' at root of resources directory Disk.createDirDevice("user", new File(gameDir)); // creates DirDevice from given directory
+// you need to configure it yourself

+// creates ResDevice with label 'res' at root of java resources directory Disk.createResDevice("res", "/");
+// creates DirDevice from given directory Disk.createDirDevice("user", new File(gameDir));
 ```

 Reading string: